 All four wisdom teeth removal Sydney removal is simple that you will get anaesthesia only once.
 The average time to remove four wisdom teeth in our facility takes just 20 minutes, and patients are monitored for at least an extra hour in our recovery area after surgery.

-How much does it cost to have my wisdom teeth removed?
+What is the cost to have my wisdom teeth removed?

 We understand that cost is a significant factor that stops patients from getting dental treatments.
 By limiting our scope of treatment in Sydney to wisdom teeth removal only, we are able to offer a great fee to our patients.

-We charge $225 to $250 for straightforward wisdom teeth removal with no complexities and $250 to $375 procedures where complexities are found during the initial assessment.
+Price from $225 to $250 for straightforward wisdom teeth removal with no complexities and $250 to $375 procedures where complexities are found during the initial assessment.
 Wisdom teeth removal cost Sydney for all four third molars at our facility will not cost you more than $970.

 Do I really need to get my wisdom tooth removed?

 Wisdom teeth removal depends on your jaw size and how well your wisdom tooth has developed.
 Not every time arises the need for the removal of wisdom teeth.
 The best way to determine is to consult an approved dentist for a professional evaluation.

 The dentist will usually review the dental history, take x-rays if necessary, inspect your mouth’s health and the condition of the impaction level of your wisdom teeth.

 In case, if your dentist finds an issue with your wisdom teeth, he might recommend a surgery.
 The wisdom teeth removal Sydney cost is usually cheap and early removal is generally the best option to avoid any future issues.

 What are the symptoms caused by the Wisdom Teeth that necessitate a removal?